 4.4 Table 3 below sets out a summary of formal written comments from statutory consultees and other specific bodies on an element- by- element basis.
-A more definitive summary by each consultee (which also includes Parish Council responses) is further set out in Appendix 3.
+A more definitive summary by each consultee is further set out in Appendix 3.